-Exciting things are happening now, are just around the corner, and coming before you know it.
+Exciting things are just around the corner.
+They'll be here before you know it.
 Shrapnel in the San Fernando Valley has received its first editorial review with KIRKUS REVIEWS, and we are close to finishing up the lettered edition in collaboration with the author, Carol Es.
 These will go on sale by March 1st, 2019.
 These special books will be priced within the $150 range and will only be available here on the Desert Dog Books website.

-The lettered edition is signed and limited to 26 copies only.
-Each come with a vintage cassette mix tape of 1970s and 80s music, an original 5x8-inch watercolor and ink painting (loose), and a colored pencil drawing after the title page.
+The lettered edition will be limited to 26 copies only.
+Each will come with a vintage cassette mix tape of 1970s and 80s music, an original 5x8-inch watercolor and ink painting, and a colored pencil drawing on one of the book pages.
 They are hard-cover cloth, wrapped in beige linen with red foil stamping on the spine.

-The date is set for the launch party/signing/reading and a short Q&A on Saturday, April 13th at Craig Krull Gallery in Santa Monica, CA, as it is also Carol's first solo show since 2016.
+The date is set for the launch party/signing/reading and a short Q&A on Saturday, April 13th at Craig Krull Gallery in Santa Monica, CA. It is also Carol's first solo show since 2016.
 Her work will be viewable in the middle gallery.
 Book signing starts at 4:00 PM sharp.
-Artist's reception to follow after.
+Artist's reception to follow from 5-7 PM.

 January 4, 2019

 Happy New Year everyone.
 We are still here, alive after the holidays, and focused on officially launching this website in the coming days, so never fear.
 We haven't gone away.
 We are working hard behind the scenes and will poke our heads out soon.
 We will announce ourselves and the coming release of Carol Es's first book.
 Thanks for being so patient.